hjson/hjson/pages/index.md

 # Hjson, the Human JSON

-<span class="big">A data format that caters to humans and helps reduce the errors they make.</span>
+<span class="big">A configuration file format that caters to humans and helps reduce the errors they make.</span>

 ## Intro